V-Trac Horn Installation

 Prepare The V-Trac Horn/frame Assembly

 Lay both horn/frames on their fronts on a clean, soft surface (towel on a table for instance).
 Find the tweeter motorboards and take a few minutes to learn how these motorboards go in place, their orientation, and how the tweeters are mounted to them.
-Note that there are pre-drilled holes on one side for mounting the tweeters.
+Note that there are pre-drilled holes on one side of the tweeter motorboards for mounting the tweeters.
 The tweeter motorboards only go into the frame in one direction, with the tweeter mounting holes facing forward (down at this point).
 They slip in under the outside edge of the frame and then drop in place.
 You should see three mounting screw holes through each motorboard and three corresponding holes in the frame.
 The holes going through the motorboard that are used for mounting them to the frame are at an angle so the screws angle into the frame for a better connection.

 I find that it's easier to attach the wires to the tweeters before mounting them to the motorboards.